 The strength of the economic climate can impact locally in terms of impact on our residents and local businesses and can have a wider impact of growth and strength of the region as a whole.
 The three North of the Tyne Authorities - North Tyneside, Northumberland and Newcastle have been in discussion with Government regarding the devolution of a number of powers.
-On the 26 April 2018, a decision was made by the current North East Combined Authority that allows the three North of Tyne Authorities to move further towards agreement of a devolution deal.
-There may be impacts on the Authority as a result of any devolution agreement being made, the precise implications continue to be worked through at this time.
+On 26 April 2018, a decision was made by the current North East Combined Authority that allowed the three North of Tyne Authorities to move further towards agreement of a devolution deal.